savonet/book/internals.md

 ### Ticks

-Ticks represent the internal sampleing unit.
-They are defined as the smaller sampling unit across all the data that it contains.
-For instance, wth `audio` and `video` data, the frame's sampling unit will be the audio sample rate, since it is usually lower than the video sample rate.
+Ticks represent the internal sampling unit.
+They are defined as the smaller sampling unit across all data types.
+For instance, wth `audio` and `video` data, the sampling unit will be the audio sample rate, since it is usually lower than the video sample rate.

 ### Frames